photoview/photoview.github.io/src/en/docs/introduction/introduction.md

 **The file system is the _Source of Truth_**, this is the most important value for the software.
 There are two big advantages to letting the file system dictate the structure and organisation of the media.
-Firstly, it provides a lot of flexibility for organisation, as it lets you use what ever tool that can modify the file system for organising the media, let it be a simple file server like FTP or NTFS or a cloud service like [Nextcloud](/{{ locale }}/docs/usage-nextcloud/).
+Firstly, it provides a lot of flexibility for organisation, as it lets you use whatever tool that can modify the file system for organising the media, let it be a simple file server like FTP or NTFS or a cloud service like [Nextcloud](/{{ locale }}/docs/usage-nextcloud/).
 Secondly, it removes dependency; you can uninstall Photoview at any time and your photos are still organised.